 Even if we take just a cursory look at the exquisite carvings on granite rocks of the ruins of Borobudur Monastery, we notice the life and teachings of the Buddha so competently chiseled there; they are self-explanatory.
 Here we find the scene of Mahabhinishkramana, the Great Departure, as Siddhartha Gaut’m gives up his royal status to become an ascetic.
 The most remarkable aspect of the scene is the presence of the three Hindu trinity gods, Brahma, Bisnu (Visnu) and Mahes, in attendance as Siddhartha the Prince becomes the ascetic, an episode unknown in Hindu India.

 When we arrive in the Isle of Bali, all the lingering doubts are erased altogether and we begin to believe the Balinese and the Kirati-Mongolians bear cognate relationship.
-The Balinese worship the Nepalese deities Manjusri and the Pancha Dhyani Buddhas, or the Five Buddhas of Eternal Meditation; the Balinese know not only the respective cardinal direction the Five Buddhas face but also their aura, their postures and their symbolic meaning which are totally unknown in neighbouring Hindu India.
+The Balinese worship the Nepalese deities Manjusri and the Pancha Dhyani Buddhas, or the Five Buddhas of Eternal Meditation; the Balinese know not only the respective cardinal direction the Five Buddhas face but also their aura, their postures and their symbolic meaning which are not found recorded in the scriptures of neighbouring Hindu India.